guicalare/Hwmon-python/README.md

 Hwmon is also a library developed expressly by and for Python 3 with functions that are easy to understand and operate, which read and synthesize in the same library all the useful information for monitoring a Linux system that can be found in the /ys, /proc and /dev folders.
 So only the information that the system itself has recorded will be obtained.

-## Why use Hwmon instead of other bookstores?
+## Why use Hwmon instead of other library?

 As already mentioned, Hwmon does not require any dependencies or programs and is a library created with the standard Python 3 libraries.
-Which is not the case with other bookstores as they are:
+Which is not the case with other library as they are:

 - Pysensors
 - lm-sensors